 Bewicke-Copley and Lawrie said they were attracted to the liberal-arts system at Princeton, which gives students more time to decide on an area of study than in the U.K.

 On the water, some things were different as well.

-Accustomed to lower-intensity sessions back home, Bewicke-Copley was rather shocked at first by the noise and hype that accompanied the “snap-the-oar-in-half ”-type training sessions that make up a larger portion of the training at Princeton.
+Accustomed to lower-intensity sessions back home, Bewicke-Copley was rather shocked at first by the noise and hype that accompanies the “snap-the-oar-in-half ”-type training sessions that make up a larger portion of the training at Princeton.

-Referring to these differences, Hughes said, “There’re a lot of ways to think about it, but whether they’re international kids or U.S. kids, the common goal is to get better, to move forward, and move up in their rowing careers.”
+But regardless of where the athletes come from, Hughes said, “the common goal is to get better, to move forward, and move up in their rowing careers.”